Boyiliee/EVD-Net/README.md

 # EVD-Net
 EVD-Net is an efficient end-to-end video dehazing nerual network.

-It is very easy for you to train or test based on AOD-Net.
+It is very easy for you to train or test based on EVD-Net.

 For test: